 - A C60 is issued when a student has not modified his/her behaviour after a C20 has been issued and the reminders set by the teacher. - A C60 will be issued to any student who fails to attend a C20 without a valid reason for the absence.
-This will be at the discretion of the YGC.

-- If a student has been removed from a lesson because they did not modify their behaviour. - Failed to attend a C20 sanction without a valid reason.
-This will be at the discretion of the YGC. - Students that are late to academy without a valid reason (Ready) - Playfighting/boisterous behaviour outside/inside a classroom (Safe) - Causing a potential health and safety concern in the class or outside the classroom - Persistent defiance or refusal to accept responsibility for conduct.
+This will be at the discretion of the YGC. - If a student has been removed from a lesson because they did not modify their behaviour. - Failed to attend a C20 sanction without a valid reason.
+This will be at the discretion of the YGC. - Students that are late to academy without a valid reason and did not attend the break time correction.
+Students after 9am will receive a C60.
+(Ready) - Playfighting/boisterous behaviour outside/inside a classroom (Safe) - Causing a potential health and safety concern in the class or outside the classroom - Persistent defiance or refusal to accept responsibility for conduct.